-Gauntlet is pleased to be publishing the first hardcover edition of JACK KETCHUM’s third novel COVER.
+Gauntlet presents the first hardcover edition of Jack Ketchum’s third novel COVER.
 The book, about the disintegration of a Vietnam War veteran, first published by Ballantine as a paperback in 1987 has long been out of print and copies are near impossible to obtain.
 As with all Gauntlet titles, this is a definitive edition of the novel, not simply a signed limited edition.

 Aside from the book itself, Neal McPheeters has provided wonderful cover art and interiors.
-Jack Ketchum has a long introduction discussing his research for the book, and Thomas Tessier has written a wonderfully insightful afterword.
-Ketchum, Tessier and McPheeters will all sign the book.
+Jack Ketchum wrote a long introduction discussing his research for the book, and Thomas Tessier has written a wonderfully insightful afterword.
+Ketchum, Tessier and McPheeters all sign the book.

 But, there’s more.
 There’s a never-before published self-portrait of the author, drawn in 1970.
 And, there’s additional written material Jack Ketchum wrote in the late-sixties and early-seventies when the war in Vietnam was at its peak.
 This material, he called EPHEMERA, provides a remarkable insight into the author and has never been published before.
 Lastly, Ketchum gave us the mock-up drawings from Ballantine for the book they wanted to call Stalking Ground.
 The author’s introduction discusses this in detail.